The curvature of almost Robinson manifolds: Geometric applications

-\paragraph{Kerr-Schild metrics} A remarkable property of the Kerr-(A)dS metrics \cite{Gibbons2005} is that they can be put in \emph{Kerr-Schild form}, i.e. \emph{exact} first order perturbations of Minkowski space\footnote{Generalisation of this ansatz can also be obtained by considering non-flat background metrics.}, with a preferred null line distribution $\mcK$, as given by \eqref{eq-Kerr-Schild}.
-This makes the study of the differential properties of $\mcK$ and their relation with curvature particularly tractable, as already discussed in \cite{Ortaggio2009a}.
+\paragraph{Kerr-Schild metrics} A remarkable property of the Kerr metric \cite{Gibbons2005} is that they can be put in \emph{Kerr-Schild form}, i.e. \emph{exact} first order perturbations of Minkowski space\footnote{Generalisation of this ansatz can also be obtained by considering non-flat background metrics.}, with a preferred null line distribution $\mcK$, as given by \eqref{eq-Kerr-Schild}.
+This makes the study of the differential properties of $\mcK$ particularly tractable, as already discussed in \cite{Ortaggio2009a}.
 There are further interesting curvature properties that these metrics enjoy when considering Robinson structures incident on $\mcK$.